-Thyroid Cancer and Genetics: Understanding the Link"
+Thyroid Cancer and Genetics: Understanding the Link

 Thyroid cancer arises within the thyroid gland, a part of your endocrine system.
 Hormones produced by your thyroid gland govern body temperature, heart rate, and metabolism.
 Thyroid cancer begins in the thyroid, a tiny, butterfly-shaped gland located at the base of your neck.
 Thyroid hormones also regulate body temperature, blood pressure, and heart rate.
 Thyroid cancer, endocrine cancer, is usually curable and has a high cure rate.
 Surgery, chemotherapy, radiation, hormone therapy, and radioiodine therapy are all options for treatment.

-You can control thyroid cancer |
+| You can control thyroid cancer. |

 Overexposure to radiation, for example, can increase your risk of thyroid cancer.
 For instance, after the Chornobyl nuclear reactor catastrophe in 1986, there was a significant rise in thyroid cancer, particularly among young children in the region.
 Similar incidents occurred following the Hiroshima atomic bomb blast.
 Frequent radiation exposure, whether via radiation treatment or X-rays, is seen as a risk factor, particularly in youth.
-Certain variables, including radiation exposure, a low-iodine diet, and defective genes, are the risk factors.
+Certain variables, including radiation exposure, a low-iodine diet, and defective genes, are risk factors.

 Other risk factors are: